About user properties

-Create and register a user property
+Set and register a user property

 setUserProperty (Android) or

-- In Google Analytics or Firebase, navigate to your app.
+- In Analytics, navigate to your app.

 - Click NEW USER PROPERTY.

-- Enter a name and description for the user property, then click Create.
+- Enter a name and description for the user property, then click CREATE.